mksaraf/kubernetes-lab-tutorial/content/setup.md

             inet 172.17.0.1  netmask 255.255.0.0  broadcast 0.0.0.0
             ether 02:42:c3:64:b4:7f  txqueuelen 0  (Ethernet)

-However, we're not going to use it since Kubernetes networking is based on the **CNI** Container Network Interface.
+However, we're not going to use it because Kubernetes networking is based on the **CNI** Container Network Interface and we need to prevent Docker to use NAT/IP Table rewriting, as for its default settings.
+For this reason, we disable the IP Table and NAT options in Docker daemon configuration above.

 ### Setup the network plugin
 In this tutorial we are not going to provision any overlay networks for containers networking.
 Instead we'll rely on the simpler routing networking between the nodes.
 That means we need to add some static routes to our hosts.